benlloyd50/Vox_Design_Documents/software_requirements.md

   1. Select the invite user option
   2. Enter username of user to invite
 - Postconditions: Sends invite notification to user asking them to join the server.
-- Requirements: If user does not exist, invite is not send.
+- Requirements: If user does not exist, invite is not sent.
-- User Interface: Server screen
+- Interface Requirements: Server screen

-## 4.0 Non-functional Requirments
+## 4.0 Non-functional Requirements

 ### 4.1 Other systems
 - Database server